Kunle Remi: 2019

 Remi starred in Boys Will Be Boys, released on 14 February, where Mike lies to his soon-to-wed wife about the wild bachelor party that comes back to haunt him.
-Surprisingly, on the same day, Sin City is released.
-He and co-star, Yvonne Nelson, play a couple who decide a vacation is the best way to boost their relationship but are tested in unexpected ways.
+On the same day, Sin City was released.
+He and co-star Yvonne Nelson play a couple who decide a vacation is the best way to boost their relationship but are tested in unexpected ways.
 While he played significant roles in these productions, Gold Statue, released on 17 May 2019, had the actor leading alongside Gabriel Afolayan.
 Director Tade Ogidan, CEO of OGD Pictures, came out of an eight-year hiatus to see the project through after it was written in 1991.

-It was nominated for Africa Movie Academy Award for Best Nigerian Film and won Best Actor in a Lead role, Best Sound, and Best Use of Makeup and of Nigerian Costume in a film.
-As well as, the Best Movie of The Year, Director of The Year and Best Production Design.
-The film follows Wale (Afolayan) and Chike (Remi) who go in search of the treasured "Gold Statue" which is believed to be a deity inherited by their generation.
+It was nominated for an Africa Movie Academy Award for Best Nigerian Film, and won Best Actor in a Lead role, Best Sound, and Best Use of Makeup and of Nigerian Costume in a film.
+It was also nominated for Best Movie of The Year, Director of the Year and Best Production Design.
+The film follows Wale (Afolayan) and Chike (Remi) who go in search of the treasured gold statue which is believed to be a deity inherited by their generation.
 Quagmire, released 3 December, was another film Remi starred in alongside actress Matilda Obaseki.
-The actor's character, Kolade, receives a shocking surprise when his wife invites another woman into their home to spice up their love life.
-Although mainly for a mother-in-law who wants a grandchild.
-Considered a great acting piece as he was able to let the "character shine through him."
+His character, Kolade, receives a shocking surprise when his wife invites another woman into their home to spice up their love life.
+This was considered a great acting piece as he was able to let the "character shine through him."